-The best arts and entertainment accountants are creative-minded as well as personable and articulate, and communicate well with their artistic clients.
-They are also cool-headed under stress, and able to work gracefully and confidently with all sorts of personalities (and egos).
+The best arts and entertainment accountants are creative-minded, personable, articulate, cool-headed, and communicate well with their artistic clients.
 Exceptional organizational skills, attention to detail, and the ability to manage time are vital.

 Accountants generally work during standard business hours, although odd hours and travel may be involved if a client lives and works in a different time zone, or if meetings must be planned around a difficult performance schedule.
 Networking and maintaining a reputation in the industry is vital for drawing in new clients.
 Fortunately for arts and entertainment accountants, the best networking might come from attending a concert, play, or movie release.
-It's this—and the opportunity to forge long-term professional relationships with artists and arts-related organizations—that draws most to this field.
+It's this, along with the opportunity to work closely with artists and arts-related organizations, that draws most to this field.